mbragariano/quarkus-commons/README.md

 # Quarkus Commons

-This project is a collection of common components, beans and other objects to use during the development with **Quarkus Framework**
+This project is a collection of classes, interfaces, beans and other objects used during the development with **Quarkus Framework**.